-Terracotta tiles become naturally more porous over the years, allowing watermarks and stains to set in.
-Therefore, it's vitally important to maintain your terracotta tiles if they are to stay look as good as the day they were installed.
+Want to know how to clean terracotta floor tiles?
+Terracotta tiles become naturally more porous over the years, allowing watermarks and stains to set in, so it's likely yours will need regular cleaning.
+And, it's vitally important to maintain your terracotta tiles if they are to stay look as good as the day they were installed.
 Here's how to clean and reseal terracotta tiles to protect them for the future.

 If cleaning terracotta tiles is part of a bigger renovation project, find out everything about renovating a house in our expert guide.
 Find more cleaning tips, advice and step by steps on our dedicated hub page.